 In a survey, by the Information Architecture Institute, 47.6% of people says “My CMS is not flexible enough to accommodate my design”, as a key issue they face with many Opensource CMSs available in the market.
-This made me to think about the truth behind this.
+This made me think about the truth behind this.
 What prevents them from making a great design for their CMS driven site?
-Is it the CMS they’ve chosen or they customization skills they lack?
+Is it the CMS they’ve chosen or the customization skills they lack?

-When we offer consulting for Opensource CMS selection, it is not an easy job always.
+When we offer consultation for Opensource CMS selection, it is not an easy job always.
 Building websites with the CMS our clients like and to make it work with our own custom design might become a nightmare if we aren’t considering and planning the UI design in advance.

 We have customers who supply design for their web sites (as Photoshop source files – if they know Photoshop) since they have good sense of designing and they know how their site should look like.
 We can happily accept it and build HTML/XHTML and CSS based Static pages without any issues or provide a Custom written CMS easily.
 The real challenge starts when they want to make their site CMS enabled with an Opensource CMS framework such as Joomla, WordPress or Drupal.